Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Summary and Conclusions

 \acknowledgments

-We thank Massimo D'Elia for the useful comments and suggestions.
+We thank Massimo D'Elia for the useful comments and suggestions and Renate Loll and Jan Ambj{\o}rn for the stimulating discussions.
 Numerical simulations have been performed on the MARCONI machine at CINECA, based on the agreement between INFN and CINECA (under projects INF19\_npqcd and INF20\_npqcd), while numerical analyses have been performed at the IT Center of the Pisa University.